Chang052052/rag-study-assistant/README.md

 Q17.
 In exam questions, how do you typically verify whether a given function is holomorphic?
 Q18.
 How are power series used to represent holomorphic functions locally?
 Q19.
 What common mistakes do students make when applying the definition of complex differentiability?
 Q20.
 Which topics from the notes are most frequently combined in exam-style proof questions?

+## Retrieval Experiment (Mini)
+Goal: compare sparse (keyword/BM25-style) vs dense (embedding) retrieval on a small subset of exam-style questions, and analyse evidence recall.

+**Setup**
+- Data: a subset of the Complex Analysis PDFs in `docs/`
+- Query set: 5 exam-style questions (from the Evaluation Questions section)
+- Output: Top-3 retrieved chunks for each method + a small result table (manual judgement)

+**What counts as success?**
+- Each question retrieves at least one relevant chunk that contains the definition/formula/explanation needed.

 ## Expected Results and Failure Analysis